amandavkar/Microservices-Springboot/README.md

 # microservices-springboot
-User rating for movies watched
+User rating for movies watched - This app is generated based on the microservices tutorial by Javabrains.io